butterymoney/book/proposal.md

 # Proposal

-*We propose cryptoeconomics as a viable solution space for further research*

 Each governance innovation provides a solution to an aspect of DAO Governance.

 *Metagovernance* provides a system of secondary incentives to reward or punish governance participants for taking a set of desirable actions.